 The rRNA bands appear smeared on a gel or the 18s is more intense than the 28s band.
 On the Agilent Bioanalyzer, you see a bigger 18s peak.

 Cause: Degradation occurred at some point during processing.
 This can be difficult to pinpoint.
-It could be during collection and storage or it could be during extraction.
-It could also occur post isolation.
+It could have happened during collection and storage, or possibly during extraction.
+It could also have occurred post-isolation.

 If the sample is coming out of a freezer to be extracted and is not in a preservative solution, do not allow it to thaw.
 Homogenize it quickly in the presence of BME.
 Make sure not to leave behind any chunks of tissue.
 It needs to be completely lysed.